scikit-learn/administrative/sprint_paris_2013/proposal.rst

 .. [#] Pull requests: https://github.com/scikit-learn/scikit-learn/pulls

 **Contributors**: Contributors come from around the world.
-Historically, a kernel of developers where located in France, but the project quickly out grew these.
+Historically, a kernel of developers where located in France, but the project quickly outgrew these.
 A majority of developers are located in mostly Europe, followed by North America, but we also receive strong contributions from Asian and South America.
 Most of the developers are graduate students or young academics, although some work in startups.
 In summer 2011, the